 |Condition at Hatching:||Helpless, with eyes closed and tan-pink skin covered with smoky gray down.|

-Pygmy Nuthatches tendency to move around in large groups makes them difficult to count with standardized surveys.
+Pygmy Nuthatches' tendency to move around in large groups makes it difficult to monitor population trends with standardized surveys.
 Within their patchy range, populations appear to have stayed relatively stable from 1966 to 2014, though there is some indication of populations experiencing a small decrease every year according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 3 million with 77% living in the U.S., 19% in Mexico, and 3% in Canada.
-The species rates a 10 out of 20 on the Continental Concern Score.
-Pygmy Nuthatch is not on the 2014 State of the Birds Watch List.
+Partners in Flight estimates a global breeding population of 3.3 million and rates the species an 11 out of 20 on the Continental Concern Score, indicating it is a species of low conservation concern.
 Throughout the twentieth century, logging, grazing, and fire suppression converted many ponderosa pine forests—previously parklike woodlands with large, tall trees favored by nuthatches—into mosaics of differently aged trees and dense thickets.
 The Pygmy Nuthatch population has presumably declined as a result, since the nuthatches rely on mature pines and standing dead trees for suitable nest sites and foraging habitat.
 Forest managers can help Pygmy Nuthatches in mature pine forests by allowing dead trees to remain standing—recommendations suggest that at least 7–12 large snags (at least 19 inches in diameter) should be left standing per hectare (2.5 acres) of forest.
 People can help increase Pygmy Nuthatch abundance by installing nest boxes in disturbed forest, which can double the number of breeding pairs in an area.
 Though they’re useful for nesting during the breeding season, boxes are rarely used for year-round roosting.Back to top